BSc (Hons) Sport Psychology

 Course details

-BSc (Hons) Sport Psychology is a four-year course that will give you a detailed understanding of mainstream, sport, and exercise psychology.
-You will complete a research project and have the opportunity to undertake work experience within these areas.
+BSc (Hons) Sport Psychology is an innovative four-year course that will give you in-depth understanding of sport, exercise, and general psychology.
+You will complete a novel research project related to the application of psychology to sport and/or exercise and have the opportunity to undertake relevant and exciting work experience within the sport industry.

 Year 1